 The G2Audit utility was designed to compare Senzing ER results with ...

-- Postulated ER results from a truth set
+- Postulated ER results from a truth set, see How to create an entity resolution truth set

 - ER results from other engines